Just-Do-Stuff/rhcsa-practice-lab/05-configure-local-storage/README.md

-# Before You Begin: Adding a Virtual Disk for Storage Tasks
+# Before You Begin: Add a Virtual Disk for Storage Tasks

 Most RHCSA storage tasks require a second disk.
 If you are practicing on a VM, you must add a virtual hard disk in order to complete Category 05 & 06 tasks.
+You can also go ahead and add a 3rd if your environment has the resources for it.
+We are going to do ALOT of practice with disks, so 3 would not hurt.

 ---